 Dublin bikes is a public bicycle rental scheme which has been in operation since 2009.
 At its launch, the scheme used 450 bicycles with 40 stations.
 Dublin was the 17th city to implement such a scheme, and it was considered one of the most successful bike sharing schemes in the world.
-More than 25,000 people had applied to take part in the scheme by March 2010.
-Now known as 'JustEat Dublin Bikes', the scheme is still running in Dublin.
+By 2019, 29.5 million journeys had been taken since inception and 66,400 people held long term subscriptions to the scheme (DublinBikes, 2020).

 Bus Connects aims to radically change the current bus system in Dublin through a 10 year programme of integrated actions to deliver a more efficient, reliable and enhanced bus service for more people.
 This is expected to be achieved through;